giltayar/microservices-are-made-for-testing/README.md

 ## Services it depends on

+* Docker: you need it to run the tests, but not necessarily in production
 * Postgres: you don't need to install Postgres to run the tests, but you will need it in a production environment.

 ## Using the package to run the application